Send the link below via email or IMCopy

 propriety --> laws --> (only then):

 so, I shall drive on the right.

-I drive on the right because S commands it.
+I drive on the right because S

 "no law, without awe"

 before the names of just and unjust can have place, there must be some coercive power to compel men equally to the performance of their covenants,

 by the terror of some punishment greater than the benefit they expect by the breach of their covenant, and to make good that propriety which by mutual contract men acquire in recompense of